hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

 - why?
     - cant gaurantee is data is accurate
-    - checking is data is sensible
+    - checking is data is sensible and follows rules
     - checks if data entered is reasonable
     - even if data is copied correctly
         - it might be in an invalid format
     - only "check digit" can check for transportation issues
     - cant find transcription errors
     - eg: format -> DOB should be as `nn/nn/nnnn` (where `n` is a real positive integer)
+    - pickup invalid data
+    - cant pickup transposition errors, except for "Check Digit"
 - approaches
     - length check
         - check how many characters long